-Never worry, because I’m a San Diego local who is here to guide you through all the best activities in the area, from popular attractions to hidden gems.
+Never worry, because I’m a San Diego local who is here to guide you through what to do in San Diego: including all the best activities, popular attractions, but also hidden local gems.

 Go Wild at the San Diego Zoo

 Map It: 2920 Zoo Dr, San Diego, CA 92101 | Website | Hours: 9 am – 6 pm daily | San Diego Zoo Entrance: $62, adults, $56 ages 3-11 | 👉 Book a Combined Safari Park and San Diego Zoo Admission